What to Pack for the Ride

 If you are riding clip-in pedals, please double-triple-extra check that you have packed your bike shoes.
 Every trip someone forgets them or brings the wrong pair, and...

 If you are renting a bike in Bali, they come with flat pedals ONLY.
-If you want to ride your favorite clip-in pedals you must bring them with you -- clip-in pedals are not available for rent in Bali.
+If you prefer to ride your favorite clip-in pedals you must bring them with you -- clip-in pedals are not available for rent in Bali.
 Our crew is happy to help you install your own pedals on a rental bike.
+Don't forget to reclaim your pedals before you head back to the U.S.

 A Jacket or Sweater